docsphere/docsphere-reader/README.md

 We want the documentation to be available in any language so that it can reach everyone.

 Currently available in 2 languages: English and Portuguese.
-Make a contribution to more languages!
+Wait for the Contributing.MD file to initiate a contribution to this repository.

 ### Menu search engine based in keywords and i18n
 The search for content in the documentation is simple, quick and easy.
 The input text in the **menu** makes it easy to search for any content using keywords and you can do it in your language.

 ### Documentation codes in local files
-A JSON file that is processed by the gist is downloaded containing `.vue`, `.js`, `.html`, or `.css` codes that are used in the documentation so that you can access all of the documentation **offline**.
+A JSON file that is processed by the Gist is downloaded and stored in **local files**.
+These files contain `.vue`, `.js`, `.html`, or `.css` codes that are used in the documentation so that you can access all of the documentation **offline**.

 ### Partial Source Code View inside the Showcase (WIP)
 ...